The Nativity Season

 By the end of this Lesson, learners should be able to:- Describe the life and work of St. Romanus the Melodist

-- Outline the basic structure of the original form of the Kontakion
+- Tell the basic story of the life of Saint Barbara the Greatmartyr

 Materials